 - The Elves of Golarion are literally from a foreign planet in the same solar system.

-- Spelljammer's elves are, by definition, elves in space in a non-standard fantasy setting (if one which links between more standard fantasy settings).
+- Spelljammer's elves are, by definition, elves in space in a non-standard fantasy setting (that links multiple fantasy settings).
 Of course, Spelljammer is D&D IN SPACE, so the elves are hardly the only fantasy race to have settled the Spheres.

 - Traveller has several subversions usually Human Aliens with elegant customs and a few unusual traits but which behave like humans or even worse.
 The Zhodani are humans dominated by a curious psiocracy and the Darrians are humans for whom everything is For Science!
 The Vilani when first encountered seemed a little like this but when you got to know them it turns out they were just humans with an extreme taste for Good Old Ways.

 - The Droyne, despite their rather ugly appearance, are probably Traveller's closest proximity.